Garden Books That Will Encourage a Love of Nature

 Jayden’s Impossible Garden

 Jayden’s Impossible Garden by Melina Mangal is another book about transforming an area in a city into a garden.
-I love reading these types of books with my class because we don’t live in a big city, so it gives my students a different perspective on gardens.
+I love reading these types of books with my class because we don’t live in a big city, giving my students a different perspective on gardens.

 Planting a Rainbow